ErikSchierboom/blog/content/posts/cleaning-up-local-git-branches-deleted-on-a-remote.md

 The behavior is exactly the same as manually running `git fetch -p` followed by our custom command.
 Nice, isn't it?

+Interestingly, due to the way git is implemented on Windows, the above alias also works on Windows.

 # Conclusion

 In this blog post, we've shown how to cleanup local git branches that are tracking remote branches that no longer exist.
 We did this by combining the `git for-each-ref` command with the `awk` and `xargs` commands.
 As a bonus, we added a git alias for our cleanup command that allows us to cleanup our local branches using `git gone`.